The number of people renting a home in Victoria is growing.

 - Community housing, which is provided by non-profit organisations and includes both temporary and long-term rental housing

 - Public housing, which is owned by the Victorian government and provides long-term subsidised rental accommodation for disadvantaged Victorians, and

-- the private rental market, which is rented housing provided by private owners or operators.
-About 2/3 of private owners use a real estate agent to manage their rented housing and about 1/3 of private owners self-manage.
+- The private rental market, which is rented housing provided by private owners or operators.
+About two-thirds of private owners use a real estate agent to manage their rented housing and about one-third of private owners self-manage.

-Around nine in 10 households that rent live in privately-owned housing while one in 10 live in public housing owned by the Government.
-Only a small number of households (about 1 in 50) that rent live in community housing.
+Around 9 in 10 households that rent live in privately-owned housing, while one in 10 live in public housing owned by the Government.
+Only a small number of households (about one in 50) that rent live in community housing.